Elephant Herds: The Power of Moms Working Together

 Blame isolates.
 Blame intimidates.

 Dignity isn’t about being right.
-It’s about standing firm in who you are without needing to tear someone else down in the process.
+It’s about standing firm in yourself without tearing someone else down in the process.
 It’s the quiet strength of knowing your worth without demanding validation.
 It’s the ability to disagree without disrespect, to listen without losing yourself, and to walk away without bitterness.

 And I truly believe that strength is best modeled with dignity.